 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for surveyor and spatial scientist positions has increased quickly from 2011, although there was a decline over the last year.
-The decline could be temporary as employment is projected to increase.
+The number of online job vacancies for surveyor and spatial scientist positions has fluctuated since 2011, with an increase over the last year.

 Jobs advertised chart